Pavol Lisý

-Mgr.
-Pavol Lisý (born 9 February 1995, Dunajská Streda, Slovakia) was the first professional go player certified by the European Go Federation.
+Pavol Lisý (born 9 February 1995) is a Slovak go player.
+He was the first professional go player certified by the European Go Federation.

-Curriculum vitae
+Life

-After graduating from the Grosslingová high school, Pavel studied at the Faculty of Mathematics, Physics and Informatics at Comenius University in Bratislava.
+Lisý was born on 9 February 1995 in Dunajská Streda.
+After graduating from the Grösslingová high school, Lisý studied at the Faculty of Mathematics, Physics and Informatics at Comenius University in Bratislava.
 There he successfully defended first a bachelor's thesis on the topic "Cryptocurrency" and then a diploma thesis on the topic "The use of statistical modelling to predict the behaviour of mobile game players.
 In addition to go, he currently works as a programmer in the field of data processing.